Saben Lee: Phoenix Suns (2023–2024)

 On January 11, 2023, Lee signed a 10-day contract with the Phoenix Suns.
 He signed a second 10-day contract with the Suns on January 21.
 Lee signed a two-way contract with the Suns on February 1.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.
 During the final game of the regular season, Lee recorded his second double-double of his NBA career (first with the Suns) with a career-high 25 points and 10 rebounds in a 119–114 loss to the Los Angeles Clippers on April 9, 2023.

 On July 13, 2023, Lee signed another two-way contract with the Suns.

 Manisa Basket (2024)

 On August 30, 2024, Lee signed with Manisa Basket of the Basketbol Süper Ligi.
 He would only play in one game for Manisa Basket before leaving the team.

 Maccabi Tel Aviv (2024)

 On October 13, 2024, Lee signed with Maccabi Tel Aviv of the Israeli Basketball Premier League.
 He signed a two-year contract.

 Return to Manisa Basket (2024–2025)

 On November 23, 2024, Lee returned to Manisa Basket after struggling to settle in Maccabi.

-Olympiacos (2025–present)
+Olympiacos (2025)

-On February 27, 2025, he signed with Olympiacos of the Greek Basketball League (GBL).
-He signed until the end of the 2026-2027 season.
+On February 27, 2025, Lee signed with Olympiacos of the Greek Basketball League (GBL).
+He signed until the end of the 2026–27 season.

+Anadolu Efes (2025–2026)

+On December 29, 2025, Lee signed a remainder of the season contract with Anadolu Efes of the Basketbol Süper Ligi (BSL) and the EuroLeague.
+On June 9, 2026, Anadolu Efes announced that it had parted ways with Lee following the conclusion of the 2025–26 season.

+Žalgiris Kaunas (2026–present)

+On June 16, 2026, Lee signed a two–year contract with Zalgiris Kaunas of the Lithuanian Basketball League.